 The hardest part is choosing your font and the layout of how you want to stylize your letters.
 Each different font and single tweak to a design can greatly impact what your outcome will look like.
 This is fun because no matter what you change, it will look different!
 You’re able to personalize monograms more than you know.

-Did you know at Embroidery Legacy we offer more than 800+ ESA Embroidery fonts?
+Did you know at Embroidery Legacy we offer more than 1,000+ Embroidery fonts (including BX, ESA and Stitch File fonts)?
 We believe the more embroidery fonts equals more creative potential.
 Each of our fonts have been tested and inspected by John Deer, the world’s most awarded embroidery digitizer.
 We guarantee every one of our fonts will give professional results each time!

-Did we mention we have several ESA font categories to choose from?
+Did we mention we have several font categories to choose from?
 Our categories range from applique, basic, 3D, gothic, monograms, holidays, script, just to name a few!
-Click here to check out our almost 1,000 ESA fonts we offer.
+Click here to check out our over 1,000 embroidery fonts we offer.

 Now things can get interesting…